Visitor guide

 Who is buried at Saint-Denis?

-Almost every king and queen of France from the 10th century until the Revolution — around forty kings and dozens of queens, plus princes and great servants of the crown.
+All but three of France’s kings and queens from the 10th century until 1793 — around forty kings and dozens of queens, plus princes and great servants of the crown.
 Highlights include the gisants, the Renaissance tombs of Louis XII, François I and Henri II, and the crypt with Louis XVI and Marie-Antoinette.

 How do I get there?